-You may be amazed at how easy it is to forget about your water heater’s age, or how challenging it can be to identify a problem before it results in a mess.
+You might be surprised at how easy it is to forget about your water heater’s age, or how challenging it can be to spot an issue before it results in a big leak.

-There are a couple indications that you can leverage to keep an eye on the state of your water heater.
-You’ll want to be alert for them to keep your equipment in the best state.
+There are a couple pointers that you can use to keep an eye on the condition of your water heater.
+You’ll want to be alert for them to keep your equipment in the finest state.

 Here are five likely signs it might be time to replace your water heater in Gaithersburg.